Understanding Fire Sprinkler System Maintenance

 While administrators are becoming aware of the life safety advantages of these systems, we need to educate them on the significance of regularly scheduled sprinkler system inspections and quickly make service repairs to keep these systems in top working order.
 With limited staff due to tight budget constraints, many of these companies and institutions rely on their local fire sprinkler companies to partner with them to ensure they are maintaining the systems in accordance with their insurance requirements as well as local authorities having jurisdiction over them.

 Understanding your fire sprinkler system is critical to the reliability of any mechanical or electrical fire system.
 Some of the most frequent system impairments include alarm bells not working properly, systems not being retrofitted when small architectural projects were completed, deteriorated water supply as discovered through a proper main drain test, and most devastating, valves left in the CLOSED position.

-Remember, it is the PROPERTY OWNER’S responsibility to maintain their fire systems and the local AHJ’s will typically enforce the annual inspection.
+Remember, it is the PROPERTY OWNER’S responsibility to maintain their fire systems and the local AHJ’s will typically enforce the annual sprinkler system inspection.

 Ahern Fire Protection is a qualified and highly respected leader in the fire protection industry.
 We’re ready to partner with you to inspect and service your fire sprinkler, fire suppression, and fire alarm systems…. contact us today!